DataDog/integrations-core/apache/README.md

 See [metadata.csv][6] for a list of metrics provided by this check.

 ### Events
-The Apache check does not include any event at this time.
+The Apache check does not include any events at this time.

 ### Service Checks